iotaledger/introduction-docs/docs/explanations/libraries/overview.md

 ---
 # Libraries

-**With the IOTA client libraries you can easily integrate IOTA into your own applications.
+**With the IOTA client libraries you can easily integrate IOTA and Shimmer into your own applications.
 You can choose a library to match your use case.**

 The official IOTA libraries serve as `one-source-code-of-truth` to IOTA users and provide binding to other programming languages.
 Below is a list of the IOTA libraries.
 You can also check out the [IOTA client libraries blog post](https://blog.iota.org/the-new-iota-client-libraries-harder-better-faster-stronger/), to learn about the libraries' core principles.